davidgfnet/nginx_totp_auth/README.md

 `hostname` must match the hostname for the vhost in the nginx configuration.
 Then for each entry a list of users can be defined with their username, password and totp secret (base32 encoded string).
 The duration is the cookie lifetime in seconds.

+For TOTP Only mode, all users (totp secrets) are tried, any one matches will pass the authentication.

 The authenticator supports templates.
 By default there's one called "gradient", but more can be added.
 The templates are built in, so one must recompile the binary